Writ Large

 ABOUT

-I write about Disneyland, diaspora, doppelgängers, Tamil poetry, the Trans- Siberian railroad, church and state, conceptual art, house music undergrounds, aspirationally B-movies, and Yellow Magic Orchestra.
+I write about Disneyland, diaspora, doppelgängers, globalization, Tamil poetry, the Trans- Siberian railroad, church and state, coloniality, conceptual art, house music undergrounds, aspirationally B-movies, and Yellow Magic Orchestra.
 My essays and cultural criticism appear in publications like The Washington Post, n+1, The Baffler, The Point, The Believer, frieze, BOMB, The Georgia Review, and others.
-I’m mostly interested in associative connections between philosophy and the everyday textures of life.
-Also Kierkegaard.
+I’m interested in associative connections between social theory and the textures of everyday life.

-I’m currently working on essay collection called Original Copy, about inauthenticity and the critique of representation through masks, dopplegangers, and colonial mimicry.
+I’m currently working on essay collection called Original Copy, about masks, doubles, proxies, and colonial mimicry as well as the politics of representation.

-Among things that move me: Soviet cinema, third world feminism, religion especially of an existentialist flavor, psychoanalysis, and the nature of representation in politics and in art (esp lens-based and conceptual).
+Among things that move me: Third World Feminisms, psychoanalysis, Asian diaspora, food’s relationship to power, slow contemplative cinema, religious practice, snippets of poetry, 70s and 80s global funk, existentialism, water, and the nature of representation in politics and in art (esp lens-based and conceptual).

-I’m currently a Bolin Fellow in philosophy at Williams College.
-In 2024, I will be an Assistant Professor in philosophy at Vassar College.
+I’m currently an Assistant Professor in philosophy at Vassar College.

 In a previous slice of this life, I did a Fulbright in Vladivostok, Russia (и постаянно скучаю по русскому языку), and graduated with degrees from Columbia, Oxford and Princeton.
 These days, I live in New York.